 Dr. Reynolds has worked for legislation with the Maryland General Assembly, culminating in laws mandating private payer and Medicaid reimbursement and simplifying credentialing.
 He served the State of Maryland as Chairman of the Clinical Group for the 3rd Maryland Telemedicine Task Force and worked for the adoption of the Interstate Medical Licensure Compact and reduction of burdensome Medicaid TeleHealth credentialing requirements.
 Most recently, he worked to establish a statewide alliance to promote the adoption and growth of TeleHealth within the State of Maryland, and is Vice President of the Maryland Telehealth Alliance, Inc.

-Dr. Reynolds is board certified in Internal Medicine and in Critical Care Medicine.
-He holds patents on fundamental mechanisms of oxygen exchangers, with patents pending for image enhancement via infra-red imaging.
+Dr. Reynolds is board certified in Internal Medicine and four times certified in Critical Care Medicine.
+He holds patents on fundamental mechanisms of oxygen exchangers and remote image enhancement via infrared imaging.

-Dr. Reynolds is a Platinum Level member of the Society of Critical Care Medicine (SCCM) and sits on the SCCM Tele-ICU Committee.
-He is an active member of the American Telemedicine Association (ATA) and sits on the ATA Tele-ICU Interest Group.
-He is active with the Legislative Sub-Committee of the Maryland State Medical Society (MedChi) for the review of all legislation potentially impacting health care in the State of Maryland.
+He is a Platinum Level member of the Society of Critical Care Medicine (SCCM), an active member of the American Telemedicine Association (ATA), sits on the ATA Tele-ICU Interest Group, and is an active member of the Legislative Sub-Committee of the Maryland State Medical Society (MedChi), reviewing all legislation potentially impacting health care in the State of Maryland.